-Much has changed in the 40 years since the Sinfonietta was first formed by Boris Sirpo in the early 1940s.
+Much has changed in the 40 years since the Sinfonietta was first formed.
 Below is a brief history, as well as an update on the Performing Arts Initiative and plans to build a 600-seat performance space.

 Boris Sirpo, born in Russia in 1893, started a music conservatory in Viipuri, Finland.
 During the Winter War between Finland and Russia in 1939, his house and conservatory were destroyed by bombs.
 He came to the U.S. with his wife and adopted son, 14-year old violin prodigy Heimo Haitto, at the invitation of President Herbert Hoover, to tour on behalf of the Finnish war relief effort.
 He came to Portland as part of the tour and settled there, becoming a professor at Lewis and Clark College and starting the Portland Chamber Orchestra in 1947.
 While on a visit to Hood River, he was taken by the beauty of the landscape and the similarities to his homeland.

 He was also happy to find a community of Finnish Americans who had settled in the Hood River Valley, with whom he could speak Finnish.